hydro-informatics/hydro-informatics.github.io/pages/get-started/vm.md

 lsmod | grep vboxguest
 ```

-If the *Terminal*'s answer is something like `vboxguest   358395 2 vboxsf`, the installation was successful.
+If the *Terminal*'s answer is something like `vboxguest   358395 2`, the installation was successful.
 Read more about *Guest Additions* on the [*VirtualBox* developer's website](https://www.virtualbox.org/manual/ch04.html).

 To improve the visual experience do the following:
-* In the top-left corner of the Debian Linux Desktop, click on *Activities* and type *display* in the search box.
+* In the top-left corner of the Debian Linux Desktop, click on *Activities* and type *displays* in the search box.
 * Open the *Displays* settings to select a convenient display resolution.
     + If you choose a too high resolution, the *VirtualBox VM* window will turn black and jump back to the original resolution after 15-30 seconds.
     + Consider also to turn on *Night Light* to preserve your eye vision.